rotationalio/ensign/docs/content/examples/data_engineers.md

 ```
 _Note: The `await` syntax is necessary because the PyEnsign client is asynchronous.
 If you're unfamiliar with the `asyncio` library, read more about that [here](https://docs.python.org/3/library/asyncio.html)._

 Next is the loop to query the weather API and create events.
-We could also include try/except handling to catch HTTP exceptions (e.g. rate limit errors).
+We'll also include try/except handling to catch HTTP exceptions.
+HTTP errors can be anything from running into rate limits to the weather API being deprecated.
+Ideally we would want to utilize a logging tool here to be able to tell what happened externally, but for right now we'll settle for printing to STDOUT.

 ```python
 while True: